VenkatManukonda/MSCS_634_ProjectDeliverable_1/README.md

-contains more than 500 records, includes both categorical and numerical variables, supports exploration of relationships between claims, spending, and healthcare product categories, provides a strong foundation for future regression, classification, clustering, and association-rule work.
+contains more than 500 records, includes both categorical and numerical variables, supports exploration of relationships between claims, spending, and healthcare product categories, provides a strong foundation for future work in regression, classification, clustering, and association rules.

 ## Major Steps Taken
 Loaded the dataset directly from the CMS API using Python.